Mvgnu/MCP-Host/backend/README.md

 issuing promotion status updates.
 Each command accepts `--json` for raw payload emission so harness automation and dashboards can consume identical artefacts.

+Promotion status handlers now return a `promotion_runs` array that captures the `runtime_vm_instance_id`, promotion gate context, trust posture, automation payload, and promotion notes for each staged remediation run.
+The remediation SSE feed mirrors that information in real time—`RemediationStreamMessage` includes the refreshed `automation_payload` alongside existing gate context and accelerator posture metadata—so CLI watchers and consoles surface actionable automation context the moment a promotion creates or refreshes a run.
+The CLI promotion renderer prints an "Automation status" table highlighting gate lanes/stages, trust posture, automation payload summaries, and promotion notes to close the operator feedback loop.

 Integration coverage now includes the `remediation_workspace_lifecycle_end_to_end` SQLx test which drives draft creation, revision iteration, schema/policy validation snapshots, sandbox simulation, and promotion gates with explicit optimistic locking assertions.
 The remediation harness executes